 Staff accompany excursions and shopping trips on a rota basis.
 All staff assume the normal pastoral responsibilities that are part of boarding school life.

-All staff have 2½ duty days each week, or the equivalent thereof.
+All staff have 2½ ‘Duty Days’ each week, or the equivalent.
+The ‘Duty Day’ is described in the ‘Notes for Staff 2016’.
 There are also two completely free 24-hour days during the Course – any day except a Sunday.

 Collection and Return Service